younesveisi1374/Blog/README.md

 To run this project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/younesveisi1374/Twitter.git`
+1. Clone the repository: `git clone https://github.com/younesveisi1374/Blog.git`
-2. Navigate to the project directory: `cd Twitter`
+2. Navigate to the project directory: `cd Blog`
 3. Create a virtual environment (optional but recommended): `python -m venv .venv`
 4. Activate the virtual environment:
    - On Windows: `.venv\Scripts\activate`